What is Mindfulness-Based Stress Reduction (MBSR)?

 What should I look for when signing up for an MBSR course?

 Make sure your instructor is certified.
-They may list where they received their certification on their website or they may be listed in a database.
+They may list the information for where they received their certification on their website or they may be listed in a database.

 Here are the standards of practice from Jon Kabat-Zinn and Saki Santorelli (PDF).
 While they do stress that a cookie-cutter MBSR course does not work due to its focus on the present moment, there are necessary aspects.

 - The experience should be a challenge, not a chore.
-It should be something the participants wants to do for themselves, rather than being disheartening and something they have to do to be healthy.
+It should be something the participants want to do for themselves, rather than being disheartening and something they have to do to be healthy.

-- An understanding of the importance of the individual's own effort and motivation, meaning that the practice must be done daily even when it feels hard or unnecessary
+- An understanding of the importance of the individual's own effort and motivation, meaning that the practice session must be done daily even when it feels hard or unnecessary

 - An understanding that this is a lifestyle change and that it will have to happen immediately.
 Adding 45 minutes of meditation to one's day six or seven times a week along with the live sessions is a commitment, but one the participant should be aware of going into the course.

-- Fostering knowledge of the importance of the present moment during practice.
+- Fostering knowledge of the importance of the present moment during the practice.

 - This comes from an educational place rather than a therapeutic one, and the timed, but limited live sessions with group practice are important.

-- A medically heterogenous environment, which is to say that when being used for an explicitly medical purpose, participants should not be split into classes based on their diagnosis.
+- A medically heterogeneous environment, which is to say that when being used for an explicitly medical purpose, participants should not be split into classes based on their diagnosis.
 This allows for a focus on what they all have in common, rather than what they are experiencing due to their disease, illness, or condition that makes them separate from other people.

 - Pre- and post-program interviews are not necessary, but can often be helpful.
 This may be as simple as a survey you fill out before and after the course.